Mr-Shafique/Mr-Shafique/README.md

 ## 🎓 Education

 - **Bachelor of Technology (B.Tech) in Computer Science**
-  *Sukkur Institute of Business and administration*
+  *Sukkur Institute of Business administration*
   *Graduated: 2024*

 ---